Date: Aug 8, 2018

 Visit the information booth located at the main SR 5 entrance for local brochures and to sign up for hourly flea market door prize drawings.

 - Pick up a print vendor directory from any market entrance gate (Located in metal boxes).
 Vendors are organized based on product category and in alphabetical order.
-OR

-- View our website vendor directory OR
+- View our website vendor directory

 Market Shopping Tips